eamena-project/eamenaR/README.md

                           dataDir = dataDir,
                           out.dir = "_out")
 ```
+It gives a Kmeans plot with 2 centers:

 <p align="center">
   <img alt="img-name" src="./results/caravanserail_group_kmeans.png" width="500">
   <br>Kmeans with 2 centers
 </p>

+The variable `mbrshp` stores the membership of all caravanserais (here group 1 or group 2).
+It can be reused in the [`geojson_map()`](https://eamena-oxford.github.io/eamenaR/doc/geojson_map) function, for example, to locate the different forms of caravanserai.

 ## Geoarchaeology